bytex-solutions/snamp/docs/adapters/groovy-adapter.md

 ```

 #### Global variables
 All configuration parameters specified at adapter-level will be visible to all scripts.
 For example, you have configured `scriptFile` and `customParam` parameters.
-The value of these parameters can be obtained as follows:
+Value of these parameters can be obtained as follows:
 ```groovy
 println scriptFile
 println customParam